 The NCSC has said that many of the attacks have been in the form of “password-spraying” where hackers guess commonly used passwords in order to access accounts.
 NCSC has urged NHS staff and third-party suppliers to change all passwords to three randomly generated words to help protect systems.
 It has also advised that two-factor authentication should also be implemented to help reduce the threat from hackers.

 Worryingly, this is not the first time the NHS has come under attack.
-The Wannacry attack in May 2017 crippled systems throughout the NHS & led to a series of reports, analysis and soul-searching from inside and outside the organisation.
+The Wannacry attack in May 2017 crippled systems throughout the NHS & led to a series of reports, analyses and soul-searching from inside and outside the organisation.
 The attack, though effective, was relatively unsophisticated and the apparent ease at which it entered and spread throughout the organisation highlighted the vulnerabilities that remained within the NHS, with the health service’s old IT cited as a key factor

 The huge media focus on the Wannacry attack almost masked some of the everyday issues impacting the NHS’ cybersecurity efforts.
 The ‘Orangeworm’ attack group has developed malware specifically to target healthcare organisations and its suppliers to steal valuable and sensitive data.
 In April 2018, NHS Trusts were issued with a ‘high severity’ cyber alert when 200 NHS devices connected to the internet were compromised – but 80 per cent of those Trusts who were contacted didn’t respond.

-All of this is made more remarkable when one considers that despite the fact that the NHS is in the top five employers, globally, its IT arm, NHS Digital has only 18-20 cybersecurity experts, monitoring and managing all of the devices and threats that fall under their umbrella.
+All of this is made more remarkable when one considers that despite the fact that the NHS is in the top five employers globally, its IT arm, NHS Digital, has only 18-20 cybersecurity experts monitoring and managing all of the devices and threats that fall under their umbrella.

 Now is the time for NHS Trusts to act